Byte-StoreDE/Hostinger-Docs/Writerside/topics/Introduction.md

 ### Module Structure

-Hostinger uses the [PF4J Framework](https://pf4j.org/) to load plugins, so if anything is unclear you can look at their documentation.
+Hostinger uses the [Jmix Plugin Addon](https://github.com/Gamer08YT/jmix-plugin-addon), which is based on [PF4J Framework](https://pf4j.org/) to load plugins, so if anything is unclear, you can look at their documentation.

 1. Create your package in the following format (xx.xx.hostinger.**modulename**) -> **For example,